CarletonComputerScienceSociety/questions/docs/contributing-generators.md

 + generator: comp2804/{evaluation}/{question-number}/generator.ts
 ```

-If you now navigate to your question in the website, the "create sparkles" will now be clickable and should take you to appears like the following:
+If you now navigate to your question in the website, the "create sparkles" will now be clickable and should take you to a page that appears like the following:

 <img src="../public/images/docs/blank_generator.png"/>